Valparaíso: Geography

 Valparaíso is located in central Chile, 120 km to the north west of the capital Santiago.
-Valparaíso, like most of Chile, is vulnerable to earthquakes.
+Like most of Chile, it is vulnerable to earthquakes.
 Before the earthquake of February 27, 2010, which measured 8.8 on the moment magnitude scale, the last catastrophic earthquake to strike Valparaíso devastated the city in August 1906, killing nearly 3,000 people.
 Other significant earthquakes to affect the city were the 1730 Valparaíso earthquake and the 1985 Algarrobo earthquake.

+Desventuradas Islands

+The Desventuradas Islands are administered as part of Valparaíso.

 Geology

 Because of Valparaíso's proximity to the Peru–Chile Trench, the city is vulnerable to earthquakes.
 The Peru–Chile Trench stores large amounts of energy for a very long time and sometimes ruptures after short intervals in a violent earthquake.

 Climate

-Valparaíso has a very mild Mediterranean climate (Köppen Csb).
+Valparaíso has a very mild warm-summer Mediterranean climate (Köppen climate classification: Csb).
 The summer is essentially dry, but the city is affected by fogs from the Humboldt Current during most of the year.
 In the winter, rainfall can occasionally be extremely heavy when a powerful frontal system crosses central Chile, but frequency of such rains varies greatly from year to year.
-Monthly average temperatures vary just around 6°C between the coolest and the warmest month, from 17 C in January to 11.4 C in July.
+Monthly average temperatures vary just around 6 °C between the coolest and the warmest month, from 17 C in January to 11.4 C in July.
 Snowfall occurs rarely in the highest parts of the city.
 In winter, strong winds can lead to wind chill temperatures below freezing.